 Anna Maria Island Bicycling – where to get a bike?

-While visiting The Harrington House you will have beach bikes available for use.
-However, if you like to rent your own bike there are several equipment rental companies on Anna Maria Island.
+While visiting The Dodt House you can rent beach bikes.
+There are several equipment rental companies on Anna Maria Island.
 Check out Fun and More Rentals in Holmes Beach or Beach Bums in the city of Anna Maria.
 Both offer affordable options for bikes and many other equipment options.

 When bicycling on the island it is important to use common sense bike and road safety.
 Prior to riding, always be sure the bike is in good working order.
 Once you are out and about be alert of both car and foot traffic.
 Never assume a vehicle driver can see you.
 Try to make direct eye contact with car drivers when crossing at an intersection.
 Never ride your bike against the flow of traffic, and always walk your bike across intersections.